valcol/react-hydration-on-demand/README.md

     on: [["scroll", document]]
 })(Card);

-//Hydrate  when the  when the browser's event loop is idle or when the user scroll, withever come first const CardWithHydrationOnDemand = withHydrationOnDemand({
+//Hydrate when the when the browser's event loop is idle or when the user scroll, whichever comes first const CardWithHydrationOnDemand = withHydrationOnDemand({
     on: ["idle", "visible"]
 })(Card);

+//Never hydrate unless forceHydrate is set to true in the props const CardWithHydrationOnDemand = withHydrationOnDemand()(Card);

 //...